 Structural Errors, Typos and Data Entry Inaccuracies

 Inaccurate data is worse than no data at all.
-Structural errors and data inaccuracies include anything from typos to incorrect abbreviations to inconsistencies in dataset entry, particularly when entering city and state names to missing unit numbers or other incomplete fields.
+Structural errors and data inaccuracies include anything from typos to incorrect abbreviations to inconsistencies in data entry, particularly when entering city and state names to missing unit numbers or other incomplete fields.
 Invalid values/ranges (10%) and missing fields (8%) are the most common data quality issues, and research shows 10-25% of marketing databases contain critical data errors.

 Many structural errors and inaccuracies stem from basic human mistakes, often due to employee tiredness, the pace of entering the data, or other distractions in the workplace.
-This makes having a data cleaning process backed by AI even more essential.

 Improper Entry or Unorganized Data